This post may contain affiliate links.

 1957 Pontiac Bonneville

 According to Chicago Vintage, Pontiac built 630 units of the 57 Pontiac Bonneville, one for each dealer.
-The Pontiac Bonneville represented a blend of luxury and performance that set it apart from other cars of its time.
-Power was supplied by a 315 hp, 347 cubic inch v8 engine with Rochester mechanical fuel injection, which achieved 0-60 mph acceleration in 8.1 seconds.
+The Pontiac Bonneville blended luxury and performance, setting it apart from other cars of its time.
+Power was supplied by a 315 hp, 347 cubic inch V8 engine with Rochester mechanical fuel injection, which achieved 0-60 mph acceleration in 8.1 seconds.

 The Bonneville continued to evolve through the years, with each generation showcasing new designs and technological advancements.
 Its lasting impact on American automotive history has solidified its place as a classic car worth remembering.